LoopKit/loopdocs/docs/troubleshooting/dana-faq.md

 * Please do not use Dana with Loop unless you are willing to test and communicate with [developers on zulipchat in this DanaKit channel](https://loop.zulipchat.com/#narrow/channel/144182-development/topic/DanaKit.20Troubleshooting/with/547829260)

+The branch needed to get Dana in Loop is: `feat/dev-dana-medtrum`.

+This branch is subject to rapid updates.

 ## Q: Help I frequently encounter signal loss or orange loops

 First of all, lets check you CGM, since the dana driver trusts your CGM to provide a heartbeat.